Why Mediate?

 Private

 Mediation is completely confidential.
-Both I, as your mediator, and the two of you sign a confidentiality agreement which limits discussion of the contents of your session to yourselves and one support person each.
+Both Laura Hall, as your mediator, and the two of you sign a confidentiality agreement that limits discussion of the contents of your session to yourselves and one support person each.
 Information shared in mediation is not admissible in court.
 This allows you to speak freely and explore options you might not consider in an adversarial process.
 It also protects your private business from being aired publicly.
 Only the agreements reached in mediation will become part of the court record.

 Have Questions?

-Call 360-524-1762 to speak to Laura Hall or email lhall@hall-mediation.com
+Call (360) 524-1762 to speak to Laura Hall, or email [email protected]Â